Sabretooth (character): ResurrXion

 After leaving Monet due to her becoming too evil, Creed went to live in a cabin in the woods during the "Weapons of Mutant Destruction" storyline.
 He is "recruited" by Old Man Logan to battle against a new Weapon X Project.
 They alongside the captives of the Weapon X Project discover that they are created Hulk/Wolverine hybrids which led to the creation of Weapon H.

 During the "Hunt for Wolverine" storyline, Sabretooth is seen at Chester's Bar where he, Daken, and Lady Deathstrike discuss Wolverine being sighted after returning from the dead.
 Sabretooth tells Daken that he will kill Wolverine and then kill Daken.
 The three of them follow his trail to Maybelle, Arizona.
 Sabretooth and Lady Deathstrike continue searching Maybelle for Wolverine when they are attacked by zombies made from those at a birthday party.
 One of them bites Sabretooth as Lady Deathstrike gets him away from the zombies.
 Both of them wonder where the zombies came from.
 As they get to their car, it suddenly explodes.
 Sabretooth starts running and finds that his zombie bite is not healing.
 Sabretooth comes across more zombies as he starts killing them with Lady Deathstrike not far behind him.
 Both of them take refuge in a garage.
 When Daken catches up to them, Lady Deathstrike and Sabretooth are informed of a glowing green device in the power station that has to do with the zombies and they must fight their way past the zombies to destroy it before Maybelle is burned to the ground.
 While fighting the zombies and soldiers from Soteira Killteam Nine, Sabretooth discovers that one of the soldiers is a zombified version of his dead son Graydon.
-After getting Daken away from the attackers after he was stabbed by the zombified version of Lord Dark Wind, Sabreooth defends Daken from his zombified son as there is 10 minutes left before Maybelle is burned to the ground.
+After getting Daken away from the attackers after he was stabbed by the zombified version of Lord Dark Wind, Sabretooth defends Daken from his zombified son as there is 10 minutes left before Maybelle is burned to the ground.
 Sabretooth continues his fight with his zombie son trying to get the information on how he was raised as a zombie until Lady Deathstrike stabs Graydon in the neck and states that the adamantium that they tracked was her father's adamantium.
 With six minutes left before Soteira burns Maybelle to the ground, Sabretooth and Lady Deathstrike destroy the glowing device.
 The next day, Sabretooth and Lady Deathstrike carjack someone outside a diner as Sabretooth suggests to Lady Deathstrike to have her Reaver friends get her a new hand.
 Lady Deathstrike tells Sabretooth to shut up and drive.
-Sabretooth later relayed his discovery to Kitty Pryde as she mentions to Iron Man and Daredevil that he is trying to get some redemption.
+Sabretooth later relayed his discovery to Kitty Pryde as she mentions to Iron Man and Daredevil that he is trying to redeem himself.